MicrosoftDocs/xamarin-communitytoolkit/docs/views/tabview.md

 ---
 title: "Xamarin Community Toolkit TabView"
-description: "The TabView control allows the user to display a set of tabs and their respective content."
+description: "The TabView control allows the user to display a set of tabs and their content."
 author: jfversluis
 ms.author: joverslu
 ms.date: 12/17/2020